Skip to content

 • Conduct Readiness Assessment: Asses your current AI practices and how they fare against the ISO/IEC 42001 standard.
 This will show overall readiness, where intervention will likely be required, and whether further resources need to be gathered.

-• Develop A Detailed Roadmap: Implementing the standard invariably requires multiple assessments that address all sides of an organization’s AIMS (AI Management System).
-To perform this comprehensively and accurately, a roadmap needs to be created outlining how the tasks will play out and by whom.
+• Develop A Detailed Roadmap: Implementing the standard invariably requires multiple assessments to occur that address all sides of an organization’s AIMS.
+To perform this comprehensively and accurately, there needs to be a roadmap of how the tasks will play out and by whom.
 A roadmap will also keep things more efficient and ensure a faster implementation.

 ISO 42001 Isn't Where AI Governance Ends

-Though ISO/IEC 42001 is an undeniably valuable tool for AI governance, it’s a fairly broad set of standards that may not be sufficient if an organization has a more complex AIMS or is looking for in-depth technical details related to areas like AI model validation.
+Though the ISO/IEC 42001 is an undeniably valuable tool for AI governance, it’s a fairly broad set of standards that may not be enough to use on its own if an organization has a more complex AIMS.
+It’s also not a particularly technical set of standards and isn’t set up to measure the robustness of more individual, innovative aspects of AI systems.

-To assure stakeholders and customers that AI models are operating as intended, organizations will need to use more specialized standards alongside ISO 42001.
+To assure stakeholders and customers that AI models are operating as intended, organizations may need to use more specialized standards alongside ISO 42001.
 It’s an excellent place to start, but shouldn’t be where AI governance ends.
+For example, the privacy and security aspects of the standard would at least need to be paired with larger data security certifications.

 Prescient Security and ISO Audits: Enhancing Trust

-The ISO 42001 standard is by no means the only certification organizations can use to build trust and better align with global regulations.
-At Prescient Security, we offer guidance on getting certified for ISO 42001, 27001, 27701, 22301, and 9001—all of which cover information security and quality management.
+The ISO 42001 standard is by no means the only certification that organizations can use to build trust and better align with global regulations.
+At Prescient Security, we offer guidance on getting certified for ISO 27001, 27701, 22301, and 9001 – all of which cover information security and quality management.

 As with ISO 42001, embracing these standards can boost operational excellence and overall reputation.
-Talk to one of our experts to understand how ISO audits and certification can benefit your organization.
+Talk to one of our experts here to understand just how ISO audits and certification can benefit your organization.

 To talk to one of our experts and learn which ISO Audit should be incorporated into your organization's cybersecurity strategy, click here.